 Local CT Nurse giving a scan on man

-An ultrasound technician creates images called ultrasounds.
-They use specialized equipment to examine areas of the body, such as the abdomen, prostate, reproductive systems, and cardiovascular systems.
-They help doctors and other medical professionals diagnose all manner of health issues, as well as pregnancies.
+An ultrasound technician uses specialized equipment to examine areas of the body, such as the abdomen, prostate, reproductive systems, and cardiovascular systems.
+They help doctors and other medical professionals diagnose all manner of health issues as well as pregnancies.

 Scope